We are Ontario’s nurses and health-care professionals.

 We are a membership-driven organization with strong local leadership, and members have a direct say in their provincial representatives.

-We are a professional union with 65,000 members working in hospitals, nursing homes, home care, communities, public health, clinics, industry settings, family health teams and community health centres.
+We are a professional union with 68,000 members working in hospitals, nursing homes, home care, communities, public health, clinics, industry settings, family health teams, and community health centres.

-Because we are a nursing and health-care professionals’ union, all of our resources are devoted to advancing the interests of registered nurses and allied health professionals.
+Because we are a nursing and health-care professionals’ union, all of our resources are devoted to advancing the interests of registered nurses and health-care professionals.
 ONA brings expertise in representing nurses and health-care professionals assisting members in the following areas: